-- Options for autodoc ----------------------------------------------------

 If False, write() will raise OSError.

-write(data)#
+- write(data)#

-Write the given buffer to the IO stream.
+Write buffer b to the IO stream.

-Returns the number of bytes written, which is always the length of b in bytes.
+Return the number of bytes written, which is always the length of b in bytes.

-Raises BlockingIOError if the buffer is full and the underlying raw stream cannot accept more data at the moment.
+Raise BlockingIOError if the buffer is full and the underlying raw stream cannot accept more data at the moment.

-gzip.compress(data, compresslevel=9, *, mtime=None)#
+- gzip.compress(data, compresslevel=9, *, mtime=None)#

 Compress data in one shot and return the compressed string.
-Optional argument is the compression level, in range of 0-9.

-gzip.decompress(data)#
+- gzip.decompress(data)#

 Decompress a gzip compressed string in one shot.
 Return the decompressed string.

-gzip.open(filename, mode='rb', compresslevel=9, encoding=None, errors=None, newline=None)#
+- gzip.open(filename, mode='rb', compresslevel=9, encoding=None, errors=None, newline=None)#

 Open a gzip-compressed file in binary or text mode.